ohsalmeron/Linux-Middle-Click-Panning-Toggle/README.md

 ```
 Toggle Middle-Click Panning:

+## Run the script

-### Run the script with the following command to enable middle-click panning:
+### Use with the following command to enable middle-click panning:

 ```bash
 ./toggle.sh on